heritagefund/decision-records/product/001-record-product-decisions.md

 In particular, we recognise that decisions can be proposed and accepted, as well as deprecated or superseded, as we continue to iterate and learn.

-Decisions have the status of ‘Proposed’ until they have been approved by the digital governance group.
+Decisions have the status of ‘Proposed’ until they have been approved by the project board.

 ## Consequences